-Program Number and Title Supported Agency Strategic Planning Goal Related FY08/09 Key Agency Action Plan/Initiative(s) & Outcome Objective Key Cross-References for Performance Measures Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) 3.
-Improve the efficiency of the service-delivery system - Implement the South Carolina Medicaid Behavioral Health Rehabilitation State Plan Amendment (SPA) in order to provide the most effective, efficient and state- of-the-art client services.
-(BHSA) and the S.C.
-Department of Health and Human Services (DHHS), will implement a Transition Plan to ensure compliance with the SPA by July 1, 2009.
-The plan will address the impact of the transition in the areas of information technology, billing, training, policies, service delivery, grant and contract administration, and 3.11.
+Program Number and Title Supported Agency Strategic Planning Goal Related FY09/10 Key Agency Action Plan/Initiative(s) & Outcome Objective Key Cross-References for Performance Measures Chemical Dependency: Service Accountability (1034), Intervention Services (1036) & Treatment Services (1037) 3.
+Improve the efficiency of the service-delivery system - Implement the South Carolina Medicaid Behavioral Health Rehabilitation State Plan Amendment (SPA) in order to provide the most effective, efficient, and state-of-the-art client services.
+3.10.
+DAODAS, in conjunction with Behavioral Health Services Association of South Carolina Inc. (BHSA) and the S.C.
+Department of Health and Human Services (DHHS), will implement a Transition Plan to ensure compliance with the SPA by July 1, 2009, and implement changes by July 1, 2010.
+The plan will address the impact of the transition in the areas of information technology, billing, training, policies, service delivery, grant and contract administration, and finances.
+3.11.
+By July 1, 2010, DAODAS, in conjunction with BHSA, DHHS and other key stakeholders, will establish a medication-assisted treatment system in the state.
+In establishing this new service-delivery modality, DAODAS and its partners will use the NIATx principles and process-improvement model.
+Table 7.1-1. / Table 7.1-2.
+SPA Pan Implemented.
 Action Plan Achieved.
-Implementation to take place during FY10.
+Implementation to take place during FY11.

-Key Cross-References are a link to Category 7 - Business Results.
+^{} Key Cross-References are a link to Category 7 - Business Results.
 These references provide a chart number that is included in the seventh section of this document.